-The parameter does not change Django's behaviour in any way as its sole purpose is to pass the user's preference to application and it's up to the owner to implement a particular policy based on this information.
+The parameter does not change behaviour of Django in any way as its sole purpose is to pass the user's preference to application.
+It's then up to the owner to implement a particular policy based on this information.
 Compliant website should adapt its behaviour depending on one of user's preferences:

-- •Explicit opt-out (request.dnt=True): Disable third party tracking for this request and delete all previously stored tracking data. - •Explicit opt-in (request.dnt=False): Website may track user. - •Header not present (request.dnt=None): Website may track user, but should not draw any conclusions on user's preferences.
+- Explicit opt-out (request.dnt is True): Disable third party tracking for this request and delete all previously stored tracking data. - Explicit opt-in (request.dnt is False): Website may track user. - Header not present (request.dnt is None): Website may track user, but should not draw any definite conclusions on user's preferences as the user has not expressed it.

-For example, a website might respond to request.dnt=True by disabling template parts responsible for personalized statistics, targeted advertisements or switching to DNT aware ones.
+For example, if request.dnt is "True" the website might respond by disabling template parts responsible for personalized statistics, targeted advertisements or switching to DNT aware ones.